-- Conversion of an online master to a blended master or to MM format does not constitute development or revision..
+- Conversion of an online master to MM format does not constitute development or revision.
 In most instances, this merely involves deleting some sections, such as the IP policy, or adjusting verbiage.

 Separate master courses are not created for blended, SVL, online, or other forms of delivery.

-Instructors are hired and assigned classes by the academic and/or vocational departments or CTC sites.
+Instructors are hired and assigned classes by the academic and/or career/technical departments or CTC sites.
 It is the responsibility of these departments or sites to ensure that the instructors are provided the appropriate course materials.
 We recommend that all faculty